ngty/tyenglog/pages/resume.md

 tools.
 Tools available will remain diverse, and are added as and when i need them.

 0. [**action\_mailer\_cache\_delivery:**](http://github.com/ngty/action_mailer_cache_delivery)
-An old rails plugin that enhances ActionMailer to support the :cache method, which behaves like :test, except that the deliveries are dumped to a temporary cache file, thus, making them available to other processes.
+An old rails plugin that enhances ActionMailer to support the *:cache* method, which behaves like *:test*, except that the deliveries are dumped to a temporary cache file, thus, making them available to other processes.
 Useful for running cucumber with selenium, culerity, steam, etc.
 (no longer maintained, forks from it are probably more up-to-date)